Estate Planning for Parents and Loved Ones

 Depending on when you start your long-term care planning, you will have different options available to you.
 In our office, we distinguish between two types of long-term care planning situations: proactive planning and crisis planning.

 Proactive Planning is that planning which is done before any person is in a nursing home, or before their nursing home stay is imminent.
 It can be done as early as desired, and can be as late as one year before a nursing home stay.
-With proactive planning we use asset protection trusts to shelter your assets and make you eligible for benefits.
+With proactive planning we use asset protection trusts to shelter your assets.
 Because this planning is done in advance, it is less expensive and easier to implement.

 When a loved one is in the nursing home already, or if nursing home care is needed within a few months, we refer to this planning as Crisis Planning.
 With Crisis Planning, there are many different tools available, depending on the particular circumstances.
 This planning is more complex, and is more expensive to implement.
 However, the planning is done so that the person immediately qualifies for Medicaid benefits, making Crisis Planning extremely effective and valuable.